katarzynaadamczyk/katarzynaadamczyk/README.md

 # Hi there, I'm Katarzyna Adamczyk! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in machine learning, web development and AoC puzzles.
+I'm a passionate software engineer with a keen interest in machine learning, web development and AoC puzzles.

 ## 🚀 About Me

 - 🌱 I’m currently learning advanced machine learning techniques and exploring new web development frameworks.
 - 💬 Ask me about machine learning algorithms, Python, or databases.
-- ⚡ Fun fact: I graduated at Warsaw University of Technology (Automatic Control and Robotics) as well as at University of Warsaw (Faculty of Modern Languages - Romance Philology).
+- ⚡ Fun fact: I graduated from Warsaw University of Technology (Faculty of Mechatronics - Automatic Control and Robotics) as well as from University of Warsaw (Faculty of Modern Languages - Romance Philology).

 ## 🛠️ Technologies & Tools

-- **Languages:** Python, JavaScript, C++
+- **Languages:** Python, C++, JavaScript
 - **Frameworks:** Flask
 - **Tools:** Git, Docker
 - **Databases:** MySQL, PostgreSQL